Adolescent and Young Adult (AYA) Sarcoma Program

 Our Mission

-Dana-Farber’s Adolescent and Young Adult (AYA) Sarcoma Program aims to improve outcomes for adolescents and young adults with sarcomas at Dana-Farber Cancer Institute, Boston Children’s Hospital, Brigham and Women’s Hospital, and beyond by leveraging expertise within pediatric and adult oncology; harmonizing patient-centered complex medical and psychosocial care across disciplines; and advancing collaborative translational research.
+Dana-Farber’s AYA Sarcoma Program aims to improve outcomes for adolescents and young adults with sarcomas by leveraging expertise within pediatric and adult oncology; harmonizing patient-centered complex medical and psychosocial care across disciplines; and advancing collaborative translational research.

 Comprehensive Multidisciplinary Care

-Your care team includes a range of providers from different specialties with expertise in caring for adolescents and young adults with sarcomas.
-Using a team-based approach, we combine our expertise in pediatric and adult oncology to help you make the most informed decisions about your care.
+Your care team includes a range of providers from different specialties with expertise in caring for AYAs with sarcomas.
+Using a team-based approach, we combine our expertise from the Dana-Farber/Boston Children's Childhood Solid Tumor Center and the Dana-Farber Sarcoma Center to help you make the most informed decisions about your care.
 Our providers work together to provide treatment plans best suited to your needs, including access to innovative clinical trials.

 aya-sarcoma-patient-maggie-gove.jpeg